hurendaii/PHP-UserAuth/README.md

 4. **Login with an existing user:**
 Go to the Login section and enter your credentials.

-**Contributing**
+**Contributing:**
  If you would like to contribute to this project, please fork the repository and submit a pull request.
 We welcome all contributions that improve the functionality or security of the application.

-**Contact**
+**Contact:**
  For any questions or issues, please open an issue on GitHub or contact the project maintainer at shackj03@gmail.com